-Income taxes in these financial statements are generally presented on an "as combined" basis.
-However, in light of the historic ownership structure of the combined entities, U.S. tax laws do not allow tax losses of one entity to offset income and losses of another entity until after the Broad Oak Transaction on July 1, 2011.
-As such, the financial accounting for the income tax consequences of each combined company is calculated separately in these combined financial statements.
+Income taxes in these financial statements are generally presented on a "consolidated" basis.
+However, in light of the historic ownership structure of the Company, U.S. tax laws do not allow tax losses of one entity to offset income and losses of another entity until after the consummation of the Broad Oak Transaction on July 1, 2011.
+As such, the financial accounting for the income tax consequences of each taxable entity is calculated separately for all periods prior to July 1, 2011.